 You can only apply for one scholarship, and must choose the level of scholarship you think is appropriate for your financial circumstances.
 If you submit more than one application for different types of funding, this will result in an automatic rejection of all your applications because your financial need is unclear.

 A Full Scholarship is the most valuable but also the most competitive, and only a small number are awarded each year.

 The statement of support is your opportunity to present yourself to the Scholarships Office and demonstrate why you deserve a scholarship to study at the University of Westminster.
-In writing your supporting statement, you should seek to describe the qualities that you think make you an outstanding applicant.
+Describe the qualities that you think make you an outstanding applicant.